What does it mean to Thrive Authentically?

 The climate is changing, causing increased temperatures and disrupting weather, ecosystems, plants, animals and people across the planet.
 Climate change is overall a bad thing, especially for the most vulnerable of us who don’t have the resources to fight against climate change while they’re still wondering how to get food on the table and pay the electricity bill.
 HUMANS are the main cause of climate change, through things like burning fossil fuels and corporate agriculture, and HUMANS are what’s going to solve this problem.

 We have to mobilize everything at our disposal to preserve our climate for current and future generations, or we will constantly be dealing with the next climate crisis.
-It’s simple: we have to change the way we do most things; it’s not rocket science.
 And in the meantime, we’re going to make basically everything better, make people and wildlife happier and healthier, and bring more power and knowledge back into our own hands.
-We all have a responsibility to embrace this future, and we all will benefit from seeking this future.
+We all can exercise our right and responsibilities to embrace this future, and we all will benefit from seeking this future.
 What happens next is up to us, as in every single one of us.
+We have to be aware that it’s an uphill battle.

 - Don’t expect corporations to jump up to clean up their acts to save the world; they have a bottom line and most of them prioritize shareholder wealth at any cost to their fellow humans or the environment.
 A company cannot be said to be “thriving authentically” if they don’t pay their employees’ living wages while soaking their executives’ and shareholders’ bank accounts.